What Causes a Garage Door to Buckle?

 - Your Door is Made of Low Quality Metal: If your door was made from low quality materials, it is highly likely to experience bending or breaking.
 Flimsy metals in particular are highly susceptible to damage and should be replaced immediately with a durable aluminium or other material.

-- Your Door Has Been Exposed to Extreme Weather: In certain cases, weather conditions such as heavy duty storms can cause your garage door panels to warp, which then leads to buckling.
+- Your Door Has Been Exposed to Extreme Weather: In certain cases, weather conditions such as heavy duty storms can cause your electric garage door panels to warp, which then leads to buckling.
 If this occurs, you don’t necessarily need to replace or repair the whole door.
 You may just be able to replace the affected panel(s) to get your door functioning again as usual.

 - Your Tracks are Misaligned: Garage door tracks are what guide your garage door rollers to open and close in line with the door frame.
 When tracks are not aligned properly, the door can get jammed and buckle.
 Sometimes the misalignment is bad enough that it will throw the whole door off the tracks.
 If you think your tracks are misaligned, seek professional help straight away.